 Here’s something you didn’t know you needed: another variation on banana bread!
-This one’s especially worth saving if you’re interested in seeing how graham cracker crumbs work as a substitute for flour in banana bread.
+Honey Graham Banana Bread is especially worth saving if you’re interested in seeing how graham cracker crumbs work as a substitute for flour in banana bread.
 Or some of the flour, anyway.

 In the past I’ve tried cake and muffin recipes where crumbs take the place of flour, and I’ve also made recipes where the crumbs add structure and flavor.
 This banana bread falls into the second category.
 It’s a very squared off, clean-cutting, flat topped banana bread loaf that tastes like a combination of graham crackers and bananas.
 And you get to tell people there’s a secret ingredient, whatever that’s worth!